Australia/Oceania Tours for Young Adults

 New Zealand Explorer

-Madeleine, traveled in February
+Mai, traveled in September

 Queenstown's extreme sports, Waitomo cave rafting, and Rotorua's cultural experiences await ages 20-35.
 Social hostel stays and optional Southern Alps skydiving create unforgettable memories.